 That Amazon is the number one product search engine for many consumers in Western countries, even before Google, has gotten around now.
-Since it is obvious, as a manufacturer or dealer to deal more closely with which ranking your own products in the search result on Amazon to which keywords have and how they can be played as relevant as possible on the search results page. this article, will explain Amazon SEO step by step.
-How such marketplace optimization works?
+Since it is obvious, as a manufacturer or dealer to deal more closely with which ranking your own products in the search result on Amazon to which keywords have and how they can be played as relevant as possible on the search results page. this article will explain Amazon SEO step by step.
+How does such marketplace optimization work?

 What is Amazon SEO?

 Before we get into the actual optimization.
 Let’s explain some important terms and basic principles.

 Search Engine Optimization (SEO) for internet search engines like Google is the set of measures that should help a website appear as high as possible in the organic (unpaid) search result lists.

 Search engine optimization on Amazon (Amazon SEO) is often titled “Marketplace Optimization” or “Marketplace Optimization” and abbreviated as MPO.
 It refers to measures by which products appear in the organic search engine ranking on the front squares or sides or are to be found, where customers make their purchase decision.